Reconnecting with Yourself After Motherhood in 5 Steps

 Step 1: Acknowledge That You've Changed (And That’s Okay!)

-When I first became a mom, I was so excited to be the mama to a sweet little girl.
-It took a few months to realize that I had wrapped my identity all in just becoming a mama—only mama.
-It took even longer to realize that I wanted more than just to be mama and that my daughter deserved to see me be more than mama.
+The woman you were before motherhood is not lost.
+She is transformed.
+Instead of mourning the past version of yourself, embrace the growth and wisdom that come with motherhood.
+When I first became a mom, I was thrilled to be the mother of a sweet little girl.
+It took a few months to realize that I had wrapped my identity around being a Mama only.
+It took even longer to realize that I wanted more than to be just Mama, and that my daughter deserved to see me be more than that.
 As time has passed, my little one is growing, and I have started to find who I am outside of motherhood again.

 Step 2: Identify What Lit You Up Before Kids

+What did you love doing before motherhood?
+Was it reading, painting, traveling, dancing, or working on passion projects?
+These things don't have to disappear just because you're a mom now.
+You can find ways to integrate them into your life.
 Before I had Little Miss, I loved going to coffee shops, being with people, teaching, reading, and learning.
 So, I decided to start reading again in small increments.
 I started going for coffee with my daughter and friends.
-These small actions helped me slowly regain who I was before motherhood.
+These small actions helped me slowly regain my pre-motherhood self.

 Action Step: Make a list of 3-5 things that bring you joy.
 Choose one and schedule time this week to do it, even if it's just 10 minutes.